connectedway/OpenFiles/DFS.md

 ## Runtime Configuration

+Runtime configuration can be accomplished either through an API or persistently.

+### Persistent Runtime Configuration

-Runtime configuration of installed deployments of OpenFiles is performed through the `/etc/openfiles.xml` file.
+Persistent Runtime configuration of installed deployments of OpenFiles is performed through the `/etc/openfiles.xml` file.
 Local deployments will use their own runtime configuration files.

-### Path Variable
+#### Path Variable

 If you will be running the test_fs_smb test utility, you should update the path variable to refer to a dfs target.